-A. Complete history and physical examination - to include detailed description of symptoms, medications and activity level.

-B. Local follow-up cardiac testing is not routinely required prior to ACS re-evaluation.
-If requested for individual cases, it will have been specified in the report of the previous ACS evaluation.

-C. Copies of reports and tracings of any other cardiac tests performed locally for clinical assessment (e.g. Holter, treadmill, echocardiogram).
-(Notes 1 and 2)
+- 1. A complete history and physical examination, to include detailed description of symptoms, medications, and activity level. - 2.
+Local follow-up cardiac testing is not routinely required prior to ACS re-evaluation.
+If requested for individual cases, it will have been specified in the report of the previous ACS review/evaluation. - 3.
+Copies of reports and tracings of any previously specified cardiac tests performed locally for clinical assessment (Holter, stress test, echo, etc.).